Banks Islands, Vanuatu - Things to Do in Banks Islands

 Top Things to Do in Banks Islands

-Stay with local families in traditional villages to experience authentic Melanesian culture firsthand.
-Participate in daily activities like fishing, gardening, and food preparation while learning about ancient customs, storytelling, and traditional crafts.
-These immersive experiences offer insights into sustainable living practices and complex social structures.
+Experience authentic Melanesian culture by staying with local families in traditional villages across Vanua Lava or Gaua.
+Participate in daily activities like fishing, gardening, and food preparation while learning about ancient customs, traditional medicine, and local crafts.
+These immersive experiences often include witnessing traditional ceremonies, learning local languages, and understanding the complex social structures that have governed island life for generations.

 Getting There